ryantd42/NY-Legislative-Git/2023/S7553A-2023/bill.md

- [may]  SHALL be compensated by the dealer, lessor or any other person or entity for any assistance in effecting such lease transaction;  AND  (C) THAT  THE AMOUNT OF ANY SUCH FEES, COMMISSIONS OR OTHER VALUABLE CONSID- ERATION THE AUTOMOBILE BROKER BUSINESS RECEIVES SHALL  BE  DISCLOSED  ON THE EXECUTED LEASE OR PURCHASE CONTRACT OR FINANCE AGREEMENT PURSUANT TO SECTION  THREE HUNDRED TWO OR THREE HUNDRED THIRTY-SEVEN OF THE PERSONAL PROPERTY LAW.
+ [may]  SHALL be compensated by the dealer, lessor or any other person or entity for any assistance in effecting such lease transaction;  AND  (C) THAT  THE AMOUNT OF ANY SUCH FEES, COMMISSIONS OR OTHER VALUABLE CONSID- ERATION THE AUTOMOBILE BROKER BUSINESS RECEIVES, WHETHER FROM THE DEALER OR THE BUYER OF THE AUTOMOBILE, SHALL BE DISCLOSED ON THE EXECUTED LEASE OR PURCHASE CONTRACT OR FINANCE  AGREEMENT  PURSUANT  TO  SECTION  THREE HUNDRED TWO OR THREE HUNDRED THIRTY-SEVEN OF THE PERSONAL PROPERTY LAW.
   §  10.
-The general business law is amended  by  adding  a  new  section 741-c to read as follows:
+The  general  business  law is amended by adding a new section 741-d to read as follows:
-  §  741-C. PROHIBITED ACTS.
+  § 741-D. PROHIBITED ACTS.
 AN AUTOMOBILE BROKER BUSINESS IS  PROHIBITED
  FROM:
   1. ADVERTISING THAT SUCH AUTOMOBILE BROKER BUSINESS HAS ANY NEW AUTO- MOBILE IN STOCK;
   2. ADVERTISING ANY PRICE FIGURE IN AN ADVERTISEMENT UNLESS SUCH FIGURE REPRESENTS THE ACTUAL PRICE OF THE ADVERTISED AUTOMOBILE,  EXCLUSIVE  OF REGISTRATION AND TITLES, FEES AND TAXES;
-  3. STARTING OR COMPLETING ANY FINANCING OR CREDIT APPLICATION  OR  THE LEASE  OR PURCHASE AGREEMENT OF AN AUTOMOBILE ON BEHALF OF A CONSUMER OR DEALER; AND
+ S. 7553--A  6

- S. 7553  6
+  3. STARTING,  COMPLETING,  OR ANSWERING ANY PORTION OF A FINANCING OR CREDIT APPLICATION OR THE LEASE OR PURCHASE AGREEMENT OF AN  AUTOMOBILE, ON  BEHALF  OF A CONSUMER OR DEALER, WITHOUT INCLUDING ON OR AFFIXING TO SUCH APPLICATION OR AGREEMENT, THE NAME AND REGISTRATION NUMBER  OF  THE AUTOMOBILE BROKER BUSINESS; AND

-  4. ACCEPTING ANY PAYMENT OTHER THAN THAT DISCLOSED UNDER SECTION SEVEN HUNDRED THIRTY-EIGHT OR SEVEN HUNDRED FORTY-ONE-B OF THIS  ARTICLE  FROM ANYONE OTHER THAN THE DEALER.
+  4. ACCEPTING ANY PAYMENT OTHER THAN THAT DISCLOSED UNDER SECTION SEVEN HUNDRED  THIRTY-EIGHT  OR  SEVEN  HUNDRED  FORTY-ONE-B  OF THIS ARTICLE, WHETHER FROM THE DEALER OR BUYER OF THE AUTOMOBILE.
   § 11.
 Section 743 of the general business law, as amended  by  chapter 372 of the laws of 2016, is amended to read as follows:
   §  743.
 Enforcement  by attorney general.
 1. In addition to the other remedies provided, whenever there shall be a violation of this  article, application  may  be  made  by  the  attorney general in the name of the people of the state of New York to a court or justice  having  jurisdic- tion  by a special proceeding to issue an injunction, and upon notice to the defendant of not less than five days, to  enjoin  and  restrain  the continuance  of such violations; and if it shall appear to the satisfac- tion of the court or justice that the defendant has, in  fact,  violated this  article,  an  injunction  may  be issued by such court or justice, enjoining and restraining any further violation, without requiring proof that any person has, in fact, been injured or damaged  thereby.
 In  any such  proceeding,  the court may make allowances to the attorney general as provided in paragraph six of subdivision (a) of section  eighty-three hundred  three  of the civil practice law and rules, and direct restitu- tion.
 Whenever the court shall determine that a violation of this  arti- cle  has  occurred,  the  court shall impose a civil penalty of not less than one thousand dollars and not more than three thousand  dollars  for each  violation.
 In  connection with any such proposed application, the attorney general is authorized to take proof and make a determination of the relevant facts and to issue subpoenas in accordance with  the  civil practice law and rules.
   2. THE  PROVISIONS  OF THIS ARTICLE MAY BE ENFORCED CONCURRENTLY BY A MUNICIPAL CONSUMER AFFAIRS OFFICE.
   § 12.
 Severability.
 If any clause, sentence,  paragraph,  subdivision, section  or part of this act shall be adjudged by any court of competent jurisdiction to be invalid, such judgment shall not affect,  impair,  or invalidate the remainder thereof, but shall be confined in its operation to the clause, sentence, paragraph, subdivision, section or part thereof directly  involved  in the controversy in which such judgment shall have been rendered.
 It is hereby declared to be the intent of the legislature that this act would have been enacted even if  such  invalid  provisions had not been included herein.
   §  13.
 This  act  shall  take effect on the one hundred eightieth day after it shall have become a law.
 Effective immediately, the  addition, amendment  and/or  repeal  of  any  rule or regulation necessary for the implementation of this act on its effective date are  authorized  to  be made and completed on or before such effective date.